Cycling Slovakia – Why it Should Be Your Next Destination

 cycling slovakia danube

 Slovakia is generally a safe country, it ranks 181 among 230 countries for intentional murder rate.
-Petty theft can of course happen, stay aware and trust your guts.
+Petty theft can, of course, happen, so stay aware and trust your gut.

-Drivers are average, not always respectful but not all assholes either.
-Take your space on a narrow road to avoid drivers passing you at a close distance.
+Drivers are average, not always respectful, but not all assholes either.
+Take your space on a narrow road to avoid drivers passing you too closely.

 Hotels, Guesthouses, and Campsites in Slovakia

-Campsites are widespread all over the country, they go from basic caravan parks and lawns to luxury facilities with swimming pools and stuff.
 A tent usually costs 4/7€.
-Unfortunately, most campsites are open only from May to September, so if you’re off-season it might be very hard to find such accommodation.
+Unfortunately, most campsites are open only from May to September, so if you’re off-season, it might be very hard to find such accommodation.

-Guesthouses and hotels are also very common, they are of course open all year round.
+Guesthouses and hotels are also very common; they are, of course, open all year round.
 Prices start at about 20€ (very rare), expect to spend an average of 30€ per night for a double room.
-Many guesthouses do have an available kitchen free to use for guests.
+Many guesthouses have a kitchen available for guests to use.

 Couchsurfing and Warmshowers in Slovakia